mfeemster/keysharp/README.md

 * In addition to Keysharp.exe, there is another executable that ships with the installer named Keyview.exe.
 This program can be used to see the C# code that is generated for the script code.
 	+ It gives real-time feedback so you can see immediately when you have a syntax error.

 Despite our best efforts to remain compatible with the AHK spec, there are differences.
 Some of these differences are a reduction in functionality, and others are an increase.
-Others still are just slight syntax changes.
+There are also slight syntax changes.

 ## Differences: ##